The Demons Inside Us All -- A Fable

-And so his anxiety begun to sink and sink into the unknown abyss of the subconscious, and thus the legions of demons have left him, for now, at least.
+And so his anxiety begun to sink and sink into the unknown abyss of his subconscious, and thus the legions of demons have left him, for now, at least.
 Finally, when he begun to be in the kingdom of dreams, he encountered a certain maiden he has seen at some point of his young life.
-The dream itself wasn’t as much detailed as he would hoped, but the inner projection of the maiden, all covered in blue robes of blue like the sea and the sky, simply said:
+The dream itself wasn’t as much detailed as he would have hoped, but the inner projection of the maiden, all covered in blue robes of blue like the sea and the sky, simply said:

 “As a solitaire, if you wish for your inner demons to be dead, you first must be dead yourself, killing them in the process”.

 The young hermit, knowing that he chose his life directly because he wanted to live, has decided to spare his inner enemies, and to welcome them into his humble abode in the sea of sand.
 It seems that even in the most remote of places on the land, one always has neighbours, whether inside him or outside of him.
 Like he knew from his former life among the civilization in an overpopulated city. the only thing one can do with noisy neighbours while staying alive - is to live in peace with them; to acknowledge their existence.